espressif/vscode-esp-idf-extension/README.md

 The **Add Arduino-ESP32 as ESP-IDF Component** command will add [Arduino-ESP32](https://github.com/espressif/arduino-esp32) as a ESP-IDF component in your current directory (`${CURRENT_DIRECTORY}/components/arduino`).
 You can also use the **Create ESP-IDF project** command with `arduino-as-component` template to create a new project directory that includes Arduino-esp32 as an ESP-IDF component.

+> **NOTE** Not all versions of ESP-IDF are supported.
+Make sure to check [Arduino-ESP32](https://github.com/espressif/arduino-esp32) to see if your ESP-IDF version is compatible.

 The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are set.
 The **Install ESP-ADF** will clone ESP-ADF to a selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.
 The **Install ESP-MDF** will clone ESP-MDF to a selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.